michaelthielemans/Second-Brain/DevSecOps.md

 ## Green Sec.
 Pre-empting: OWASP Pro-Active Controls

-• OWASP Top 10 Proactive Controls for Software Developers focusses more on defensive techniques and controls, as opposed to risks:
+OWASP Top 10 Proactive Controls for Software Developers focusses more on defensive techniques and controls, as opposed to risks:

 https://owasp.org/www-project-proactive-controls/

-• This is a document with Controls, which the naming reflects: C01, C02, C03, ... , C10
+This is a document with Controls, which the naming reflects: C01, C02, C03, ... , C10

-“the most important control and control categories thateveryarchitectand developer should absolutely, 100% include in every project.”
+“the most important control and control categories that every architect and developer should absolutely, 100% include in every project.”

 ### C1: Define Security Requirements
-- What are the security requirements of our application and how do we get to them?
-For
+- What are the security requirements of our application and how do we get to them for ?
 - Should the application apply to level1, level2, level3 security requirements.
-	- for example a application for a bank has higher requirements that an application for a sportsclub.
+	- for example a application for a bank has higher requirements that an application for a sports club. for example:
-- example:
     OWASP Application Security Verification Standard
 		- This is a “standard” = Extensive, elaborate document of requirements
 		- Standard = you can comply to level1, or level2, or level3

 - Result:
-    • Secure Coding Guidelines for your team • Secure Test-Driven Development
+    • Secure Coding Guidelines for your team
+    • Secure Test-Driven Development
     • Requirements can be tested via Automatic Security Tests, you can do more focused Penetration Testing, you can start a Bug Bounty program, ...

 ### C2: Leverage Security Frameworks and Libraries